Promoting Good Habits In-office and at Home

-The American Academy of Pediatric Dentistry recommends that a child should visit the dentist by their first birthday or within six months of their first tooth coming in.
+According to the American Academy of Pediatric Dentists, leading by example is crucial when educating children on oral health.
+It is recommended that a child should visit a dentist by their third birthday or within six months of their first tooth coming in.

 At Ambis Dental, we specialize in providing comprehensive dental care for children of all ages.
 From routine checkups and cleanings to more complex procedures, our experienced pediatric dentists and friendly staff are dedicated to making sure your child’s dental experience is as comfortable and stress-free as possible.

 Dentists work hard to instill good dental practices in your children, but those routines need to be reinforced at home.
 Here are some tips to make dental care go a little smoother: